 If the replacement is essentially the same as the predecessor item, the CPI can treat any price difference between the replacement item and its predecessor as pure price change.
 If the characteristics of the item changed and the reported change is one that provides little value to the consumer, the CPI will show the unadjusted price change.
 For example, changing to fiber optic cable for local phone calls makes carrier operations more efficient, but customers might see little change in their purchased service.

-Additionally, CPI analysts have developed estimates of the value of various quality-determining attributes associated with landline telephone, internet, television services, and bundles of those services, such as internet download speed and the number of included television channels, through the estimation of hedonic regression models.
+Additionally, CPI analysts have developed estimates of the value of various quality-determining attributes associated with residential telephone, internet, television services, and bundles of those services, such as internet download speed and the number of included television channels, through the estimation of hedonic regression models.
 Quality adjustments based on those estimates are applied when possible.

 If the replacement is different and the value of the difference cannot be estimated, the CPI uses an imputed price for the item in place of the collected price.
 An imputed price is the price of the predecessor item adjusted by the average change in price of other similar items.